cromdenne/Personal-Blog/_drafts/The-City-by-the-Bay.md

 riser wake up rested and ready on Thursday.

 The day began with an early trip to the nearest Enterprise for a rental car.
-This was our first experience renting a car, and we had reserved an "Economy" option via the Enterprise app the night before.
+This was our first experience renting a vehicle, and we had reserved an "Economy" option via the Enterprise app the night before.
 Checking in and getting the car was a quick process, and we even got a free upgrade because it was just easier for the representative to get another option out of the parking area!

 After about 20 minutes at Enterprise we were on the road and making our way across the Golden Gate Bridge to Sausalito.
 Driving over the bridge for the